Conflict Resolution and the GEF

 Date case put under formal review: 8 August 2023.
 UNEP initiated a Management Review which concluded that the TRI Project in question is not implicated in the concerns.
 It confirmed that the project’s intervention followed the standard procedures and the operational policies.
 There was no evidence to suggest harm derived from the GEF financed activities, nor any geographical linkage to the allegations.
 Further, the NGO confirmed that the allegations raised were not exclusive to the GEF-financed project.

-Status and findings: UNEP initiated a management review encompassing a desk analysis of all pertinent project documentation, spatial analysis, a field visit by the Senior Safeguards Advisor, and a series of consultations with project teams and wider stakeholders including local/national authorities and community representatives.
+Investigation Findings: UNEP initiated a management review encompassing a desk analysis of all pertinent project documentation, spatial analysis, a field visit by the Senior Safeguards Advisor, and a series of consultations with project teams and wider stakeholders including local/national authorities and community representatives.

 Management actions: UNEP reports that the case is now closed, and the complainant and all stakeholders were informed of the outcome of the Review.
-Case completed.

 Fiduciary Standards Cases